andyxf1029/minimal-mistakes/docs/_docs/tutorial.md

 ![](/docs/_docs/media/tutorial/Last-Hit-SearchFlowButton.png)

-Search the flow you wanted.
+Search the flow which you wanted.

 *Enviroments*